-NRC's four regional offices are responsible for issuing licenses for operators and senior operators of commercial nuclear power plants in accordance with NRC's regulations for "Operators' Licenses" (10 CFR Part 55) and (NRC Form 398 ).
-An applicant sends or delivers a completed application (NRC Form 398 ) to the Regional Administrator having jurisdiction over the plant at which the applicant hopes to work.
+NRC's four regional offices (locations) are responsible for issuing licenses for operators and senior operators of commercial nuclear power plants in accordance with NRC's regulations for "Operators' Licenses" (10 CFR Part 55) and (NRC Form 398).
+An applicant submits a completed application (NRC Form 398) to the Regional Administrator having jurisdiction over the plant at which the applicant hopes to work.
 The applicant must meet the education and experience requirements provided by The National Academy for Nuclear Training guidelines or provide a justification and basis.

-A completed application (10 CFR 55.31) describes the applicant's qualifications and requires the facility licensee for which the applicant will work to certify that the applicant has satisfied the facility licensee's training and experience requirements to be a licensed reactor operator (RO) or senior reactor operator (SRO) (refer to 10 CFR 55.31).
-Applicants must also undergo a physical examination (10 CFR 55.21) and be certified (NRC Form 396 ) physically and mentally fit to be an operator.

-If the NRC determines that the applicant's qualifications and physical condition are acceptable (10 CFR 55.33), the Commission may approve the application and include conditions in the license to accommodate the medical defect.
+A completed application describes the applicant's qualifications and requires the facility licensee, for which the applicant will work, to certify that the applicant has satisfied the facility licensee's training and experience requirements to be a licensed reactor operator (RO) or senior reactor operator (SRO) (refer to 10 CFR 55.31).
+Applicants must also undergo a physical examination (refer to 10 CFR 55.21) and be certified (NRC Form 396) physically and mentally fit to be an operator.
+If an applicant's general medical condition does not meet the minimum standards (10 CFR 55.33), the Commission may approve the application and include conditions in the license to accommodate the medical defect.

 Following completion of the facility-administered training program, the initial licensing examination is administered to one or more applicants.
-The initial licensing examination for ROs consists of a 75 multiple-choice written exam covering reactor theory, thermodynamics, and mechanical components; this Generic Fundamentals Examination (GFE) is actually administered early in the applicants' training program and is a prerequisite for taking the site-specific examination.
-The site-specific examination for reactor operators (10 CFR 55.41) and an NRC-administered operating test (10 CFR 55.45) that includes a plant walk-through and a performance demonstration on the facility licensee's power plant simulator.
-Individuals who apply for a senior operator's license must pass an additional 25-question written examination (10 CFR 55.43) and a more rigorous operating test.
+The initial licensing examination for ROs consists of a 75 multiple-choice written examination (10 CFR 55.41) and an NRC-administered operating test (10 CFR 55.45) that includes a plant walkthrough and a performance demonstration on the facility licensee's power plant simulator.
+SRO license applicants must pass an additional 25-question written examination (10 CFR 55.43) and a more rigorous operating test.
 Overall, RO applicants must score an 80% or better on the written examination (75 questions) and pass the operating test, while SRO applicants must score an 80% or better on the overall written examination (100 questions) and a 70% or better on the SRO-only portion of the written examination (25 questions) and pass the operating test.
 The examinations may be prepared by the facility licensee and approved by the NRC, or the facility licensee may request the NRC to prepare the examinations (10 CFR 55.40).
-In either case, the examinations are prepared and administered using the guidance in the Operator Licensing Examination Standards for Power Reactors (NUREG-1021).
+In either case, the examinations are prepared, administered, and graded using the guidance in the Operator Licensing Examination Standards for Power Reactors (NUREG-1021).

-If the applicant passes both the written examinations and the operating test, the responsible NRC regional office will issue a license (10 CFR 55.51) in a form and containing any conditions it considers appropriate and necessary.
+If the applicant passes both the written examination and the operating test, the responsible NRC regional office will issue the applicable license (10 CFR 55.51) in a form and containing any conditions it considers appropriate and necessary.
 The license is only valid to operate the facility for which the applicant applied, and it expires 6 years after the date of issuance or upon termination of employment with the facility licensee, or upon determination by the facility licensee that the licensed individual no longer needs to maintain a license (10 CFR 55.55).

 Operator License Maintenance